Explore other majors & minors

 ASIA 241 Modern China

 A survey of political, social, economic and intellectual history of China since 1800 with emphasis on the twentieth century.
 Topics include the changes in late imperial society, Western imperialism, the concept of revolution, the response of major world powers to China as a revolutionary power, and the struggles of contemporary Chinese society.
-Prerequisite(s): One course in history; HIST 141 is recommended; Cross Listing: HIST 241; Normally offered alternate years; M. Schneider
+Prerequisite(s): HIST 141, 142, or 143 is recommended; Cross Listing: HIST 241; Normally offered alternate years; M. Schneider

 ASIA 242 Japan: from Samurai to Superpower

 In little over a century, Japan changed from a divided and neglected country on the edge of Asia into a global economic and cultural superpower.
 This remarkable transformation offers many insights into the challenges and repercussions societies face as they undergo rapid modernization.
 This course surveys the experiences of Japanese society since the 1600s.
 It explores the decline of the samurai military elite, the rise of a new industrial economy, the clashes that resulted with its Asian neighbors and the U.S., and the reemergence of an ultra-modern society whose consumer products are known around the world.
-Prerequisite(s): One course in history; HIST 142 is recommended; Cross Listing: HIST 242; Normally offered alternate years; M. Schneider
+Prerequisite(s): HIST 141, 142, or 143 is recommended; Cross Listing: HIST 242; Normally offered alternate years; M. Schneider

 ASIA 246 /346 Tokyo: Rise of a Megacity